 So you’re on the phone scheduling your furbaby’s wellness visit at the vet, and the receptionist on the other end of the line gives you a homework assignment: bring in a fecal sample from your pet to your appointment.
 So what now?
 At Harmony Animal Hospital, we place great importance on the comfort and health

 According to the American Heartworm Society, virtually 100 percent of dogs and up to 90 percent of cats exposed to mosquitoes carrying the infective larvae will become heartworm positive.
-Fortunately, heartworm prevention can help you avoid having to deal with this.
-Treatment of heartworm disease is not only very expensive, but also very dangerous to
+Fortunately, heartworm prevention can help you protect your pet from the damage heartworms can do.
+Treatment of established heartworm disease is not only expensive but

-By Dr. Eve Boggs, DVM, CVA It's that time of year again when spring flowers start poking up through the still-cold ground, first buds on trees start blooming, and allergy sufferers start stocking up on antihistamines and decongestants.
-It's also the time of year when veterinarians prepare for every Zoe, Chloe and Buddy lining up to
+By Jodi Reed, DVM It's that time of year again when spring flowers start poking up through the still-cold ground, first buds on trees start blooming, and seasonal pet allergies start kicking in.
+But while their humans get stuffy noses, watery eyes, and achy heads, our pets experience a different type of reaction to

 With January being National Walk Your Pet Month, it’s important to consider your pet’s safety from parasites while you’re out walking year-round.
 Parasites are one of the primary health risks to dogs, particularly if you and your dog love to go rambling in wooded areas or paddling in rivers and lakes.
 Dogs can pick up